Skip to navigation Skip to content

 MTCF – AN-ACC and cost of care

-From 1 October 2022, the Department of Health and Aged Care replaced the Aged Care Funding Instrument (ACFI) with a new funding model - Australian National Aged Care Classification (AN-ACC).
+From 1 October 2022, the Department of Health, Disability and Ageing replaced the Aged Care Funding Instrument (ACFI) with a new funding model - Australian National Aged Care Classification (AN-ACC).

 There is no change to the means assessment process for care recipients.
 However, it does affect the care recipient's cost of care and may affect their Means Tested Care Fees (MTCF) rates.
 This change results in changes to the cost of care for most care recipients.
 It also increases the income and assets rates that cause care recipients to pay maximum fees.